 You can help conserve these ancient reptiles by being a good steward of the Earth.
 Simple practices like saving water, not littering, and using your own reusable grocery bags and coffee cups all help to keep habitats clean and healthy.
-And never release pet animals back into the "wild" as their survival can be in peril, as well as the health and well-being of existing native species.
+And never place pets into the wilderness as their survival can be in peril, as well as the health and well-being of existing native wildlife.

 Get smart.
-Sharing this fascinating animal with guests at the Zoo is a great way to raise awareness about the perils this tortoise faces in the wild.
-San Diego Zoo Global is passionate about conservation of all tortoise (and the more aquatic turtle) species.
+Sharing this fascinating reptile with guests at the Zoo is a great way to raise awareness about the perils this tortoise faces in the wilderness.
+San Diego Zoo Wildlife Alliance is committed to the conservation of all tortoises (and more aquatic turtles).

-By supporting the San Diego Zoo Global Wildlife Conservancy, you can help us bring species back from the brink of extinction.
-Together we can save and protect wildlife around the globe.
+By supporting San Diego Zoo Wildlife Alliance, you can help us protect these reptiles.
+Together we can save wildlife worldwide.